-8 E.g. at the bottom of page 17 of Appendix 2, where ENTSO-e states "A single-area approach with local generation" or "Multi-area approach with generation expansion", without mentioning any other sources of flexibility.
+9 E.g. at the bottom of page 17 of Appendix 2, where ENTSO-e states "A single-area approach with local generation" or "Multi-area approach with generation expansion", without mentioning any other sources of flexibility.
 The same applies for the comprehensive datasets for the MAF (the PEMMDB), where the focus lies on generation, with some attention for "electric vehicle penetration, heat pump penetration, new technologies, battery storage", but where demand side response (explicit or implicit) is not mentioned (except presumably for the few cases enumerated) despite the active contribution already today of demand side response to the adequacy discussions in Europe.

-would only be used during very few hours and thus unduly increase the overall system cost.
-The whole section of the demand time series does not even mention demand side response at all!
-Demand side response is only very briefly mentioned (132 words!) in section 3.6 of the methodology, not distinguishing whatsoever between implicit and explicit demand response.
+mentioned (132 words!) in section 3.6 of the methodology, not distinguishing whatsoever between implicit and explicit demand response.
 The section at first glance only refers to explicit demand response and does not provide any clarity on how demand side response is treated in the model, which data is provided by the TSOs and whether there is any alignment in the input data as regarding for example the potential for demand side response in the different Member States and the different assumptions that are probably used by TSOs.
 Section 4.2 on specific data collection and model assumptions also remains very vague on how data is collected and which assumptions are used, while completely omitting demand side response.

 IFIEC Europe is categorically opposed to the methodological choice by ENTSO-e to explicitly exclude from the MAF the capacity markets and the out-of-market measures such as strategic reserves.
 IFIEC absolutely cannot accept that "outof-market capacities, such as strategic or grid reserves, are not considered in the optimisation problem", as this approach by ENTSO-e leads to a voluntary underestimation of the means available to counter adequacy concerns (in the case of strategic reserves, means explicitly constituted to avoid such concerns!).
 This underestimation leads to an unwarranted indication of adequacy concerns, resulting in potentially unnecessary and very costly additional measures (on top of the measures not considered by ENTSO-e which were put in place to alleviate adequacy concerns!), unduly negatively impacting consumer energy costs.
 IFIEC Europe also regrets to observe that "the MAF model considers neither capacity nor the balancing market explicitly", which goes even further in creating an illegitimate and undue sense of urgency by even further omitting measures taken by Member States to avoid adequacy concerns.
-As such, IFIEC Europe can under no circumstance accept that the "contribution of approved, existing and planned, CMs 9might be currently considered in the installed capacity for MAF on the part of some TSOs" [bold by IFIEC Europe], as these must be included by all TSOs in order to have a relevant assessment.
+As such, IFIEC Europe can under no circumstance accept that the "contribution of approved, existing and planned, CMs 10might be currently considered in the installed capacity for MAF on the part of some TSOs" [bold by IFIEC Europe], as these must be included by all TSOs in order to have a relevant assessment.
 IFIEC Europe adamantly opposes this approach, as this implies that consumers are paying for adequacy related (strategic) reserves in several Member States, often sold as insurance against adequacy concerns, while these (costly) measures are not even considered by ENTSO-e.
 IFIEC Europe considers this a fundamental and inexcusable flaw in the ENTSO-e methodology which renders all the results and policy recommendations of the MAF analysis void and without value.
 For IFIEC Europe, the methodology choices of ENTSO-e fundamentally diverge from the market liberalisation that was started in 1996, with Balancing Responsible Parties that have to guarantee that their portfolios are in balance at all moments and only residual imbalances being covered by the TSOs.
 The ENTSO-e methodology choices shift the responsibility for system adequacy away from the market.